aws-samples/istio-on-eks/modules/04-security/peer-authentication/README.md

 This section will demonstrate the steps needed to validate and enforce Mutual Transport Layer Security (mTLS) for peer authentication between workloads.

 By default, Istio will use mTLS for all workloads with proxies configured, however it will also allow plain text.
-When the X-Forwarded-Client-Cert header is there, Istio will use mTLS, and when it is missing, it implies that the requests are in plain text.
+When the `X-Forwarded-Client-Cert` header is present in the request, Istio will use mTLS, and when it is missing, it implies that the requests are in plain text.

 ![Sidecar mTLS connections](/images/04-peer-authentication-mtls-sidecar-connections.png)

 Verify if mTLS is in Permissive mode (uses mTLS when available but allows plain text) or Strict mode (mTLS required).
 Note the value for "Workload mTLS mode" should show `PERMISSIVE`.